Entekhab: History

-As the chief editor, Mostafa Faghihi has repeatedly faced charges and sentenced to prison.
-He was lately found guilty for "insulting the Supreme Leader", and was also summoned to the court over his scoop and breaking the news about the real number of deaths from Corona virus in Iran.
+As its chief editor, Mostafa Faghihi has repeatedly faced charges and sentenced to prison.
+He was lately found guilty for "insulting the Supreme Leader", and was also summoned to the court over his scoop and breaking the news about the real number of deaths from coronavirus in Iran.

-َAkbar Hashemi Rafsanjani, Iran's two time president, has praised Entekhab for its performance, saying the outlet has succeeded in "attracting many audience and achieving a desirable level of influence."
+َAkbar Hashemi Rafsanjani, Iran's two time president, praised Entekhab for its performance, saying the outlet has succeeded in "attracting many audience and achieving a desirable level of influence."